nic-instruction/fun-with-apis/top-coder-translation-challenge/README.md

 # Translation Challenge (Google Translate API)

 I was looking for a fun way to practice python and bash before an interview and decided to do some top coder challenges in both Bash and Python.
 This challenge wants you to translate a short line of text into another language, by using the Google Translate API.
+Challenge: https://www.topcoder.com/challenges/030bdfc4-37d1-4b71-80a4-cbc6173a7a06

 Pretty simple!
 Make an http request with this: